 Most Europeans consider Pac the best rapper ever.
 I’ve had plights in Germany, where I played another rapper in the truck, and the kids ran up to me to ask if it was Tupac.
 I don’t know if I should be shocked that this rapper is at the bottom of this list or that he’s on it.
-For decades, Tupac had been one of my two greatest emcees of all time.
+Tupac had been one of my two greatest emcees of all time for decades.
 I imagine he hit my top 5 when he dropped “Keep Ya Head Up.”
 By the time he released “All Eyes on Me,” he was already my favorite emcee.
 I mean, look at this.
 It’s been almost twenty-four years since he died prematurely, and he’s still on my top 20 Hip Hop playlist!
 He is arguably the best rapper, but that’s probably when other fans are not naming The Notorious BIG.

 That album takes me back to the part of my life when I was back and forth…”

 I would say he was my best rapper for a long time.
 Eventually, people like Nas and Jay Z became more prominent just because, (I think) by being alive, they piled up a superior body of work.
 If Tupac hadn’t died and his music career had stayed on the same trajectory as in 1996, he would have been untouchable.
 Still, I cannot count how many times I blasted his albums in Kreuzberg during the 2010s.
 I’d been traveling through Europe between 2016 and 2019, so I craved Old Skool, Hip Hop.
 Little did I know that those simple moments of listening to Tupac or Biggie for the thousandth time would help to shape my music experience of the 2010s.